Best for

 Current truck campers pricing needs a city and travel dates for dated quotes.

-Choose a truck camper when a compact adventure footprint matters more than broad indoor living space, multiple beds, or a full family motorhome layout.
+Choose a truck camper when a pickup-sized footprint, simple camp setup, and lighter packing matter more than broad indoor living space, multiple fixed beds, or a full family motorhome layout.

 Current sleeping range: the listed sleeping capacity.